JimberSoftware/docs/devices/userdevices/userdevices.md

 As mentioned, download the latest 'Windows Client' from the 'Download' section in your company's settings at signal.jimber.io, or use the direct link to access the most recent version for Windows : [latest windows version](https://signal.jimber.io/clients/windows-desktop-latest.msi)

 > [!INFO]
-> To download another specific version, you can use signal.jimber.io/clients.
+> To download another specific version, you can use this [link](https://signal.jimber.io/clients).

 Open the downloaded file to install the 'Windows Client'.